Thursday, February 28, 2019

 In spite of the tumultuous times on Hon Tre Island, things mostly had a way of turning out all right: No one was killed, Capt.
 Sanders kept drug use from getting totally out of control, and servicemen got some bonus, after-hours rock & roll.

-Today, Hon Tre Island is a luxury resort and amusement park (Vinapearl), with inviting beaches, golf, and gondolas that carry visitors via suspended cables to the mainland.
+Today, Hon Tre Island is a luxury resort and amusement park (Vinpearl), with inviting beaches, golf, and gondolas that carry visitors via suspended cables to the mainland.
 The photo at left is Hon Tre today, courtesy James Healy, Flickr.

 The panoramic view of Vietnam's coastline from Hon Tre Island in 1970. rf